Fort Rucker

-Fort Rucker is a United States Army post located primarily in Dale County, Alabama, United States.
-It was named for a Civil War officer, Confederate General Edmund Rucker.
+Fort Rucker (formerly Fort Novosel) is a United States Army post located primarily in Dale County, Alabama, United States.
+Its name currently honors Captain Edward W. Rucker, a World War I aviator.
+It was previously named for a Civil War officer, Confederate Colonel Edmund Rucker.
 The post is the primary flight training installation for U.S. Army Aviators and is home to the United States Army Aviation Center of Excellence (USAACE) and the United States Army Aviation Museum.
 Small sections of the post also lie in Coffee, Geneva, and Houston counties.
 Part of the Dale County section of the base is a census-designated place; its population was 4,636 at the 2010 census.

 The main post has entrances from three bordering cities, Daleville, Ozark and Enterprise.
 In the years before the September 11, 2001 attacks, the main post (except airfields and other restricted areas) was an open post with unmanned gates allowing civilians to drive through.
 Following the attacks, this policy was changed, and the post is now closed to unauthorized traffic and visitors.

-It is one of the U.S. Army installations named for Confederate soldiers to be recommended for renaming by The Naming Commission.
-Their recommendation is that the post be renamed Fort Novosel.
-On 5 January 2023 William A. LaPlante, US under-secretary of defense for acquisition and sustainment (USD (A&S)) directed the full implementation of the recommendations of the Naming Commission, DoD-wide.
+It was one of the U.S. Army installations named for Confederate soldiers that was recommended for renaming by The Naming Commission.
+Their recommendation was that the post be renamed Fort Novosel.
+On 5 January 2023 William A. LaPlante, U.S. under-secretary of defense for acquisition and sustainment (USD (A&S)) directed the full implementation of the recommendations of the Naming Commission, DoD-wide.
+The post was redesignated Fort Novosel on 10 April 2023, in honor of Chief Warrant Officer Michael J. Novosel, an Army aviator and Medal of Honor recipient.
+An order by President Donald Trump in June 2025 announced plans to rename the base again, and it was officially redesignated Fort Rucker, with a different namesake, on 11 June 2025.